iamkirankumaryadav/NumPy/README.md

 # `NumPy`

-NumPy is foundation of other libraries like `Pandas`, `DataFrames` are build on NumPy arrays and can leverage NumPy functions.
+- NumPy is foundation of other libraries like `Pandas`, `DataFrames` are build on NumPy arrays and can leverage NumPy functions.
+- Only store a single data type (Mixed data type is stored as object | `string`)
+- They can be one dimensional or multi dimensional.
+- Array elements can be modified, but the array size cannot change.

 ### **Why** to use NumPy ?
 - Arithmetic, statistcal, mathematical, bitwise operations and linear algebra.